Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 30. Go all White

-This strategy results in a modern farmhouse look, coupled with a white monochromatic accent that rarely goes wrong.
+Paint all kitchen cabinet finishes white.
+This strategy results in a modern farmhouse look and a white monochromatic accent that rarely goes wrong.

 A little bit of refurbishing might be needed before the kitchen cabinets are painted white.
 Plus, you can leave a bit of unfinished darker wood accents around and on the kitchen island.
 This will provide a modern French country rustic feeling to the entire design, ensuring you’re still as authentic as possible.

 Are the counters all I need to take care of?
 Not really.
-If you have wooden elements on your window frame or floor, you can paint them white too.
+If you have wooden elements on your window frame or floor, you can paint them white, too.

 31. Focus on the Doorways, Windows, and Beams